kkv-dinesh/Customer_churn_analysis/README.md

 ## Acknowledgments

-- Special thanks to [Dataset Source] for providing the valuable dataset used in this project.
+- Special thanks to kaggle for providing the valuable dataset used in this project.
 - Inspiration drawn from various open-source projects and machine learning resources.